TIBCOSoftware/snappydata/docs/quickstart.md

           options = Map.empty[String, String], // Map for options.
           allowExisting = false)
 ```
-SnappyData (SnappySession) extends SparkSession so you can simply use all the Spark APIs
+SnappyData (SnappySession) extends SparkSession, so you can simply use all the Spark's APIs.

-**Insert the created DataSet to the column table "colTable"**
+**Insert the created DataSet to the column table "colTable""**
 ```scala
 scala>  ds.write.insertInto("colTable")
 // Check the total row count.
 scala>  snappy.table("colTable").count
 ```
-**Create a row object using Spark's API and inserts the Row to the table**
+**Create a row object using Spark's API and insert the Row to the table**
 Unlike Spark DataFrames SnappyData column tables are mutable.
 You can insert new rows to a column table.

 ```scala